 4. What are the signs of a dog having worms?

-The most common signs of worms in dogs are a dull coat, weight loss, diarrhea, and vomiting.
-Severe cases of intestinal parasite infestation cause affected canines to have fits of coughing and a distended belly.
+The most common signs of worms in dogs include a dull coat, poor growth, poor body condition, rounded abdomen, vomiting and diarrhea, coughing, and abdominal pain.
+Severe cases of intestinal parasite infestation can also cause affected canines to have fits of coughing and a distended belly.

 If left untreated, these parasites will infiltrate the vital organs of canines, such as the eyes, brain, and lungs.
-There is also the risk of excessive blood loss.
-All of these health complications can be fatal.
+All of these health complications can be fatal for dogs.
+Therefore, it’s important to follow a deworming schedule to prevent and treat any potential worm infestations.

 5. Can dog worms be contagious?